 Hyunmin Cho

-Hi!
-I'm a integrated MS&Ph.D student at Korea University, Image Processing Algorithm Lab. advised by Prof. Kyong Hwan Jin.
+I am a third-year Integrated M.S.-Ph.D. student, currently in my first Ph.D.-level year at Korea University, Image Processing Algorithm Lab., advised by Prof. Kyong Hwan Jin.

-Feel free to send me an e-mail if you want to have a chat!
+Feel free to send me an e-mail if you would like to chat!

 Contact: hyun_cho@korea.ac.kr